Kotlin/dokka/README.md

   * `kotlin-website*` - internal format used for documentation on [kotlinlang.org](https://kotlinlang.org)

 ### Platforms<a name="platforms"></a>

 Dokka can annotate elements with special `platform` block with platform requirements

 Example of usage can be found on [kotlinlang.org](https://kotlinlang.org/api/latest/jvm/stdlib/)

-Each source root has list of platforms for which members are suitable.
+Each source root has a list of platforms for which members are suitable.
-Also, the list of 'implied' platforms is passed to Dokka, if member suitable for all platforms from implied platform set, then only platforms which not contained in the set will be shown.
+Also, the list of 'implied' platforms is passed to Dokka.
+If a member is not available for all platforms in the implied platforms set, its documentation will show the list of platforms for which it's available.

 ## Dokka Internals